Permissions

 Field masks control which fields an actor can see on an entity, implementing column-level security.

-Field masks use an allowlist strategy: new fields added to an entity type are hidden by default until explicitly allowed in a role's field mask configuration.
+Field masks use an **allowlist strategy**: new fields added to a data type are hidden by default until explicitly allowed in a role's field mask configuration.
 This is a fail-safe design that prevents accidental data exposure.

 | Type | Behavior |